-- An average of 63% of consumers are likely to trust a brand based on having an Instagram account.
-A brand that is on social media and engages with its clients, is active, and shows reviews and client feedback looks more legitimate.
-Therefore, people are more likely to purchase from such a brand than a brand, not on social media.
+- An average of 63% of consumers is likely to trust a brand based on having an Instagram account.
+A brand that is on social media and engages with its clients is active and shows reviews, and client feedback looks more legitimate.
+Therefore, people are more likely to purchase from such a brand than a brand, not social media.

 - Out of every four consumers, one is more likely to purchase from eco-friendly brands.
 This trend is on the rise as consumers now want to support eco-friendly brands.
 Therefore, brands that care about the environment are more likely to peak over the years as people become more conscious of the importance of environmental safety.

 - Skincare brands that support social and environmental causes are more likely to gain more customers than those who do not.
 92% of consumers state that they are more loyal to skincare brands that have taken the initiative to support these causes.
 So a brand that supports important causes and has a core value of improving the environment will gain and retain its customers.

 - It does not come as a surprise that women spend more on skincare than anyone else.
 Skincare was essentially developed for women.
 According to a skincare statistic, the average woman spends about $300 on their skincare.
 If you add up this total to see how much women spend on skincare yearly, it is a lot.
 This figure is not even inclusive of the beauty products they buy in a month.